 E-commerce is Booming

 Another big driver of remote work growth is the rapid expansion of eCommerce.
 More and more people are shopping online every year, and this trend will not slow down.
-This is good news for those currently running an eCommerce business or who have plans to start one.
+This is good news for those currently running an eCommerce consulting business or who have plans to start one.
 And it’s also good news for the proponents of remote work.

 Remote Workers Tend to Be More Engaged